Guilhermecheng/spacetravelling/README.md

 ```
 ### Conclusion

-This project was a nice way to work with NextJS functionalities, like GetStaticProps and GetStaticPaths and  Prismic API.
+This project was a nice way to work with NextJS functionalities, like GetStaticProps and GetStaticPaths and  Prismic API.<br>
 Project is not finished though: previous and next page buttons only work for the first 100 posts, as it uses a Prismic API response from:

 ```javascript